Tracking Tropical Storm Fay: Where it's heading - LI News Radio

 ABC NewsBy MAX GOLEMBO and EMILY SHAPIRO, ABC News

-(NEW YORK) — Tropical Storm Fay is moving north on Friday, bringing pounding rains to the Jersey Shore as it nears New York City.
+(NEW YORK) –Tropical Storm Fay is bringing pounding rains to New Jersey and New York City and slamming the coastline with gusty winds.

-With winds of 60 mph, Fay is currently moving north at 12 mph.
-As of 11 a.m., the center was about 170 miles south of New York City.
+Just before 5 p.m., Fay made landfall near Atlantic City, New Jersey, with sustained winds of 50 mph.

+A tropical storm warning is in effect from Fenwick Island, Delaware, up through to Watch Hill, Rhode Island.
+Flash flood watches remain in effect from Delaware to Massachusetts.

 NOAA’s #GOES16 #satellite is tracking #TropicalStorm #Fay this morning with its visible and infrared bands.
 You can see the center of circulation spinning just off the mid-Atlantic coast. #DEwx #NJwx #NYwx #CTwx #RIwx https://t.co/eb2LIAxGRD pic.twitter.com/fLZg5ufwS8